devsort/ICAI-chatbot/README.md

 # Chatbot Project

-Welcome to the Chatbot Project! 🤖
+Welcome to the ICAI-Chatbot! 🤖

 ## Motivation